agnesdonat/stock-market/README.md

 Remove vs Hide elements: Removing the element from the DOM is a good way to ensure that it reduces any impact on performance

+trackBy: it will use the return value of the function to decide how to identify individual elements
+         ensures that Angular calls the function to figure out how to identify individual items, instead of using the object reference whenever you know that you are going to reload the list (for example, loading it from an observable that makes a server call)